13RishabhSharma/localrepo/README.md

 # This is my Local Repo.
  understanding the init method
- help us to add local code folder to git repo
+ help us to add local code folder to git repo.
  # Author - Rishabh